JAlcocerT/JAlcocerT/content/blog/dev-fe.md

 title: "FrontEnd 101.
 SPAs and ways to do Auth"
 date: 2025-08-23
 draft: false
-tags: ["OAuth/JWT/Bearer","Who vs What can do","PB SDK","SPAs Serverless-Invoices","RTK]
+tags: ["OAuth/JWT/Bearer","Who vs What can do","PB SDK","SPAs Serverless-Invoices","RTK"]
 description: 'A Better front-end and authentication.
 With SelfHosted OAUTH recap and Forward Auth.'
 url: 'front-end-and-auth'
 ---